pstevek/api-web-forum/README.md

 1. Clone this repo and make sure you're on the `master` branch
 2. Run `make start`.
 This will start a Docker network with the necessary component for the app to run
-3. Once the network is up and running, we can migrate our schema and seed some data by running `make seed`
+3. Once the network is up and running, we can migrate our schema and seed some data by running `make migrate`
 4. You may follow server logs across the docker network by running `make logs`

 You're all set !